 2. Let my clients choose how to pay – either PayPal or by credit card through my Stripe account.

-3. Let me create a database of projects and tasks to easily add to invoices.
+3. Let me create a database of projects and tasks to easily add to invoices, I just need to make sure to use the best nosql databases system to keep my data safe.

 4. Not cost a fortune every month.